 The decision makers at Facebook are smart.
 Very smart.
 And unlike Twitter, as soon as they’ve realised they were having a ‘fire hose of information’ problem, they’ve done something about it.

 It’s a brave move to tell shareholders you’re expecting users to spend less time on your platform due to the changes you’re making, but there’s a key takeaway here on how to run a business… always think long term, even if it hurts in the short term.
+You need to know about lightning link casino.
 Mark Zuckerberg has made unpopular decisions before and pretty much every time, he’s been right.
 He always thinks long term and it’s why he is where he is today.

 In the battle against fake news that has dogged 2016/17, it’s hard to see how these changes will help, since content that generates lots of comments and opinions between users is prioritised.
 Nothing gets the keyboard warriors going more than a juicy news story that isn’t restricted by having to be truthful, but time will tell on that front.